orbitalchicken/Roadmap/README.md

     cinnamon:
         CSD: support mouse wheel speed?
-Evdev scrolling distance? menu keywords: looking for display in menu shows color first
-        consider: notifications stay on desktop until mouse is moved + a few secs preferences > keyboard > custom shortcuts.
+Evdev scrolling distance? menu keywords: looking for display in menu shows color first preferences > keyboard > custom shortcuts.
 Used with a Spanish keyboard layout.
 Recorded: crtl+number and ctrl+Shift+number (e.g. ctrl+1 and ctrl+shift+1 = ctrl+!) they are recorded correctly.
 When using the shortcut the command defined in the shift combination is triggered with just ctrl+number (i.e. ctrl+1).
 The complete combination triggers nothing (i.e. ctrl+shift+1 does nothing) and the comand defined in ctrl+number can never be used.
 This worked in 17.3. track/troubleshoot shutdown sequence (user should know what is happening when shutdown isn't immediate) track/troubleshoot vsync, compositing, unredirected windows and policy